Don’t see your question, contact us.

 How do the numbers on AIDSVu compare to national statistics?

 CDC estimates that 1.2 million people in the U.S. are living with HIV.
 These national statistics count both people who have been diagnosed with HIV (i.e., who have had a positive test for HIV) and an estimate of other people who are living with HIV but who have not been diagnosed.
 CDC estimates that one in seven people in the United States who are living with HIV don’t know it.
 The state- and county-level data on AIDSVu only include people who have been diagnosed with HIV.
-Nationally, CDC estimates that nearly one fifth of all HIV infections are diagnosed late, meaning individuals were diagnosed after the disease had already progressed to AIDS.
+Nationally, CDC estimates that nearly one fifth of all HIV infections are diagnosed late, meaning individuals were diagnosed after the disease had already progressed to Stage 3 HIV (AIDS).
 People with late HIV diagnoses miss opportunities to start treatment earlier, which can lead to better health outcomes.

 Each individual city, county, state, regional, and national profile on AIDSVu provides additional information, such as racial disparity in HIV diagnoses, new and late HIV diagnoses, mode of HIV transmission, federal grant funding for HIV/AIDS, and other sexually transmitted disease rates.